sastatic/ProtonPyBridge/CONTRIBUTING.md

-# Contributing to ProtonPyBridge
+# Contributing to Proton Py Bridge

-Welcome to ProtonPyBridge!
+Welcome to Proton Py Bridge!
 We're thrilled that you're interested in contributing.
 Before you get started, please take a moment to read through the following guidelines.

 ## Code of Conduct